-Tallmadge Middle School dances are middle school functions and, as such, are only open to TMS students.
-All students are expected to read and comply with dance expectations.
-We encourage parents to review dance requirements and to assist their son/daughter with compliance of stated expectations.
+Tallmadge High School dances are high school functions and, as such, are not open to Middle School students or any person over the age of 20 years.
+We would like all students to enjoy THS dances.
+All students and guests are expected to read and comply with dance expectations.
+We encourage parents to review our formal dance requirements and to assist their son/daughter with compliance of stated expectations.